When Vision Fails: Text Attacks Against ViT and OCR: User Study

-\smallsection{User Study Results} We conclude that diacritical marks do not significantly affect a human user's ability to comprehend the adversarial examples generated in the prior experiments.
+Overall, the results demonstrate that diacritical marks do not significantly affect a human user's ability to comprehend the adversarial examples generated in the prior experiments.
 User responses were highly accurate in both reading and interpreting text containing diacritical marks, indicating that OCR and ViT models struggle with a text interpretation task humans find simple.